MadLadSquad/MadLadSquadSite/README.md

 Libraries and frameworks:

 1. [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework) - a fully featured desktop application development toolkit using the [dear imgui](https://github.com/ocornut/imgui) UI library.
 Try an interactive demo at <https://uimgui.madladsquad.com>
-1. [pkggen](https://github.com/MadLadSquad/pkggen) - a tool for rubust automatic updating, testing and publishing of desktop packages for multiple package managers and operating systems at the same time
+1. [pkggen](https://github.com/MadLadSquad/pkggen) - a tool for rubust automatic updating, testing and publishing of desktop packages for multiple package managers and operating systems at the same time.
+[Homepage](https://pkggen.madladsquad.com)
 1. [UntitledImGuiFileBrowser](https://github.com/MadLadSquad/UntitledImGuiFileBrowser)\* - a file browser library for [dear imgui](https://github.com/ocornut/imgui) used by the [UntitledFileBrowser](https://github.com/MadLadSquad/UntitledFileBrowser) project
 1. [UntitledI18N](https://github.com/MadLadSquad/UntitledI18N) - an internationalisation library with a custom YAML format written in C++
-1. [UntitledFontManager](https://github.com/MadLadSquad/UntitledFontManager) - a cross-platform font manager and fetcher library
+1. [UntitledFontManager](https://github.com/MadLadSquad/UntitledFontManager)\* - a cross-platform font manager and fetcher library
 1. [UntitledImGuiTextUtils](https://github.com/MadLadSquad/UntitledImGuiTextUtils) - a rich text rendering library for dear imgui
 1. [UntitledTemplatingEngine](https://github.com/MadLadSquad/UntitledTemplatingEngine) - a templating engine with a lisp-like programming language
 1. [UntitledDBusUtils](https://github.com/MadLadSquad/UntitledDBusUtils) - a C++ metaprogramming wrapper on top of the low level C DBus API that introduces memory- and type-safety
 1. [UntitledDesktopIcons](https://github.com/MadLadSquad/UntitledDesktopIcons)\* - a cross-platform C/C++ library for getting the default icons for applications or OS actions
 1. [UntitledOpen](https://github.com/MadLadSquad/UntitledOpen) - a cross-platform library for opening URLs or files with the default application/file picker
 1. [UVKBuildTool](https://github.com/MadLadSquad/UVKBuildTool) - a utility for assisting in the build process of the UntitledVulkanGameEngine and UntitledImGuiFramework with an additional static site generator functionality
-1. [cimgui_extra](https://github.com/MadLadSquad/cimgui_extra) - a collection of hand-written C bindings for a number of popular [dear imgui](https://github.com/ocornut/imgui) libraries
+1. [cimgui\_extra](https://github.com/MadLadSquad/cimgui_extra) - a collection of hand-written C bindings for a number of popular [dear imgui](https://github.com/ocornut/imgui) libraries
 1. [UntitledImGuiTheme](https://github.com/MadLadSquad/UntitledImGuiTheme) - a library for loading themes as YAML files for dear imgui
 1. [UntitledCLIParser](https://github.com/MadLadSquad/UntitledCLIParser) - a C/C++ parser for CLI arguments
 1. [UntitledLog](https://github.com/MadLadSquad/UntitledLog) - a C/C++ logging library